 As a person walks, the compression of the fluid in the sac located in the shoe's heel will force fluid through the conduit and into the hydroelectric generator module.
 As the user continues to walk, the heel will be lifted and downward pressure will be exerted on the sac under the ball of the person's foot.
 The movement of the fluid will rotate the rotor and shaft to produce electricity.

 An exterior socket will be provided to connect wires to a portable device.
 A power-control output unit may also be provided to be worn on the user's belt.
 Electronic devices can then be attached to this power-control output unit, which will provide an steady supply of electricity.

 "With the increase in the number of battery-powered, portable devices," the patent reads,"there is an increasing need to provide a long-lasting, adaptable, efficient electrical source."
 Komarechka expects that his device will be used for powering portable computers, cell phones, CD players, GPS receivers and two-way radios.

-For more information on hydropower plants and related topics, check out the links on the next page.
+For more information on hydropower plants and related topics, check out the links below.